ObolNetwork/obol-docs/docs/start/quickstart_group.md

 <Tabs groupId="Get-ENR">
   <TabItem value="CLI" label="CLI">

-In order to prepare for a distributed key generation ceremony, you need to create an ENR for your charon client.
-This ENR is a public/private key pair that allows the other charon clients in the DKG to identify and connect to your node.
+In order to prepare for a distributed key generation ceremony, you need to create an ENR for your Charon client.
+This ENR is a public/private key pair that allows the other Charon clients in the DKG to identify and connect to your node.
 If you are creating a cluster but not taking part as a node operator in it, you can skip this step.

 ```shell
 # Clone the repo